Buying a domain name might not be a top priority when you are starting out.

 Again, this is a question that often arises and there is simply no cut and dried answer.
 It all depends on personal preference.

-However, as a starting point we would always recommend that you only purchase a domain if you can register all of the main extensions, starting with the .com.
+However, as a starting point we would always recommend that you only buy a domain if you can register all of the main extensions, starting with the .com.

 The reason for this is that .com domains are way out front the most popular domain extensions (they are referred to as Top Level Domains or TLDs).
 Whether or not you ultimately intend to use the .com or not, we would always advise you to purchase domains where you can buy the .com to avoid anyone else from domain squatting (also known as cybersquatting – see below).